computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 {% endindent %}

 {% indent 0 %}
-**Verbal:** But the formalisations are different, so the models must behave differently right?
+**Verbal:** But the formalisations are different, so the models must behave differently, right?
 {% endindent %}

 {% indent 4 %}
 **Formal:**
-While the formalizations are different, it might be possible that they behave the same or very similarly.
-Sometimes we can derive equivalence formally, but this is not always possible.{% sidenote 'sn-id-equivalence' 'You can read about mathematically proving equivalence of two models in [Chapter 5 - Coherence](/lovelace/part_ii/coherence#Equivalence).' %} In those cases, we can use computer simulations to explore the qualitative differences between (possibly) competing theories.
+While the formalizations are different, it might be actually be possible that they behave the same or very similarly.
+Sometimes we can formally derive equivalence, but this is not always possible.{% sidenote 'sn-id-equivalence' 'You can read about mathematically proving model equivalence in [Chapter 5 - Coherence](/lovelace/part_ii/coherence#Equivalence).' %} In those cases, we can use computer simulations to explore the qualitative differences between theories.

+{% endindent %}

+{% indent 0 %}
+**Verbal:**
 {% endindent %}

 {% indent 4 %}
 **Formal:**